Updated Aug 2021.

 The “Internet” can mean different things to different people but the Internet is actually an infrastructure that provides a vehicle for the many “Internet Services” such as the World Wide Web (WWW), which is where Web Pages / Websites are found.
 Email, FTP and Cloud Storage and other Internet Services.

 To access the Internet you will need to use the services of an ISP (Internet Service Provider).
-In the UK this will be Virgin Media or BT (British Telecom).
-You will also need a suitable device such as a Desktop PC or “mobile device”.
+In the UK this will be Virgin Media or BT (British Telecom) or one of the Mobile Operators e.g O2, Vodafone etc. You will also need a suitable device such as a Desktop PC or “mobile device”.
 Think of the Internet as being a motorway with a toll.
 To use the motorway, you pay the toll charge and you are then given access to the the motorway.
 An ISP can be seen as a “Toll Booth”, you pay the fee and you are then given access to the Internet!

 The “Internet” is actually an “Infrastructure” consisting of cables, switches and routers which “transport”, relay and “route” electronic signals (data) to the intended location(s).
 Unlike “motorways”, which are “speed limited”, the “Internet” allows “Electronic signals” to travel at breakneck speeds, which means that computers at the other side of the world can communicate with each other in seconds.